Quessian-Phaedrus-Sternabite/Obsidian-Law/Embedded 1/Brown v. Texas (1979).md

 ##### Carter
 This supports Carter by speaking on unreasonable seizure and suspicion, giving us possible basis in the fourth amendment.
+### State
+Does not apply, as it concerns search and seizure, not vagueness.

 ### Embedded